hardscrabble/hardscrabble.github.io/_posts/2023-03-08-brew-deps-and-leaves.md

 [^2]: Which I can see spelled out in [my Brewfile](/2023/brewfile/)

-For example, I use vim, and vim has several dependencies that homebrew install when it installs vim:
+For example, I use vim, and vim has several dependencies that homebrew installs when it installs vim:

 ```text
 $ brew deps vim --tree